maritime-labs/calypso-anemometer/README.rst

 Pre-flight checks
 *****************

-There is some documentation about investigating and configuring your Bluetooth/BLE stack and about simulating the telemetry messaging.
+We have some documentation about investigating and configuring your Bluetooth/BLE stack and about simulating the telemetry messaging.
 On this matter, you might want to run through a sequence of `preflight checks`_ before going into `production`_.